jakob-bagterp/index-now-submit-sitemap-urls-action/README.md

           sitemap_location: "https://example.com/sitemap.xml"  # Replace with your sitemap location
           endpoint: yandex  # Optional.
 Other options: bing, indexnow, naver, seznam, yandex, yep.
 Default is bing.
 ```

+> [!TIP]
+> IndexNow requires an API key stored on your website, but how do you keep it secret and secure?
+>
+> For public repositories, you normally can't hide your IndexNow API key and its location – the file is visible in the repository code and the API key is exposed.
+>
+> However, with this action, the API key is generated on the fly and cached until the sitemap is successfully submitted and accepted by IndexNow.
+After that, the file will be removed from the repository.

+Ready to try?
+Find more information on [GitHub's Marketplace](https://github.com/marketplace/actions/index-now-submit-sitemap-action).

 ## Become a Sponsor 🏅
 If you find this project helpful, please consider supporting its development.
 Your donations will help keep it alive and growing.
 Every contribution, no matter the size, makes a difference.